-State Assessments (SAs) are conducted to examine the implementation, performance, compliance, and outcomes of a State's CSBG program to certify that the State is adhering to the provisions set forth in Sections 678B and 676(b) of the Coats Human Services Reauthorization Act, Public Law 105-285.
-On December 21, 2007, OCS issued Information Memorandum 105, explaining that DSA would conduct both on-site and desk monitoring visits during Federal Fiscal Years 2008-2010.
-Federal staff conducted an on-site review of the Kentucky CSBG program and its eligible entities from June 1 thru June 5, 2009.
+SAs are conducted to examine the implementation, performance, compliance, and outcomes of a State's CSBG program to certify that the State is adhering to the provisions set forth in Sections 678B and 676(b) of the Coats Human Services Reauthorization Act, Public Law 105-285.
+On December 21, 2007, OCS issued Information Memorandum 105, explaining that DSA would conduct both onsite and desk monitoring visits during Federal Fiscal Years 2008-2010.
+Federal staff conducted an on-site review of the New Hampshire CSBG program and its eligible entities from March 23-27, 2009.
 The evaluation included interviews and analyses of the data collected.
-As per the statute, the SA examines the State's and its eligible entities' assurances of program operations including:
+As per the statute, the SA examines the State, and its CAA's assurances of program operations including:

 - 1. Activities designed to assist and coordinate services to low-income families and individuals, including those receiving assistance under the Temporary Assistance to Needy Families (TANF) program, the elderly, homeless, migrant and seasonal workers, and youth; - 2.
-Coordination of service delivery to ensure linkages among services, such as to employment and training activities, with the Low Income Home Energy Assistance Program (LIHEAP), with faith-based and other community-based charitable organizations, and other social services programs; - 3.
+Coordination of service delivery to ensure linkages among services, including as it relates to employment and training activities, the Low Income Home Energy Assistance Program (LIHEAP), with faith-based and other community-based charitable organizations, and other social services programs; - 3.
 Innovative approaches for community and neighborhood-based service provision; - 4.
-Ability to provide emergency food and nutrition to populations served; - 5.
-Adherence to statutory procedures governing the termination and reduction of funding for the local entity administering the program; - 6.
-Adequate and appropriate composition of Tripartite Board and CAA rules;
+Ability to provide emergency food and nutrition to populations served;

-- 7. Appropriate fiscal and programmatic procedures to include a Community Action Plan from the CAAs that identifies how the needs of communities will be met with CSBG funds; and - 8.
+- 5. Adherence to statutory procedures governing the termination and reduction of funding for the local entity administering the program; - 6.
+Adequate and appropriate composition of Tripartite Board and CAA rules; - 7.
+Appropriate fiscal and programmatic procedures to include a Community Action Plan from the CAAs that identifies how the needs of communities will be met with CSBG funds; and - 8.
 Participation in the performance measurement system, the Results Oriented Management and Accountability (ROMA) initiative.
 1

-The SA also examines the fiscal and governance issues of the eligible entities that provide CSBG funded services in local communities as well as the State's oversight procedures for the eligible entities.
+The SA also examines the fiscal and governance issues of the eligible entity that provide CSBG funded services in local communities, the CAAs, as well as the State's oversight procedures for the eligible entities.
 Fiscal and governance issues examined include:

-- 1. Methodology for distribution and disbursement of CSBG funds to the eligible entities; - 2.
+- 1. Distribution methodology for disbursement of CSBG funds to the eligible entities; - 2.
 Fiscal controls and accounting procedures; - 3.
 State administrative expenses; - 4.
 Mandatory public hearings conducted by the State Legislature; and - 5.
-General procedures for governing the administration of the CSBG program, including Board governance, non-discrimination provisions, and political activities prohibitions.
+General procedures for governing the administration of the CSBG Program, including board governance, non-discrimination provisions, and political activities prohibitions.